ayaangrover/tab-tracker/README.md

 A tab tracker extension with mongodb.
-Meant for teachers i suppose.
+Meant for teachers who want their students to work offline.